CUDA kernels for the shapes that matter

 1.78×

-Peak measured speedup over cuBLAS at N=8,192 on a 2-level FMM hybrid kernel.
+Peak measured speedup over cuBLAS at frontier-scale matrix sizes.

 Frontier-LLM training, H200 BF16